johnjang94/myUXdesignportfolio/README.md

 ## Project 1 | Redesigning an internal web-based communication portal for a telecommunication company

 - This was a team-based and a real-world project
-- Objective(s): re-design the UI of the existing website to make it feasible, usable, intuitive, and interactive
+* Objective(s): re-design the UI of the existing website to make it feasible, usable, intuitive, and interactive<br/>
-- Mission Criteria:<br/>
+^ Mission Criteria:<br/>
   <li>recreate the login entry</li><br/>
   <li>recreate the UI of the pages that connect to the main menu</li><br/>
   <li>recreate the structure of a page called "video" --- re-construct the architecture to make it searchable, save with custom names, etc.</li>